BRITE-REU/programming-workshops/source/workshops/04_R/index.rst

 - `Introduction and Data Structures <Intro_R.html>`_
 - `Exploring Data in R <Explore_R.html>`_

-In the hands-on workshop we will work on ssh login, loading modules and job submitting.
+In the workshop, we will work with RNA-Seq data and perform differential analysis.

-Then we will continue to clone a sample repository and work on forking, resolving conflicts and more advanced git commands.
+- `R Workshop <R_Workshop.html>`_

 **Tutorials**